nathanchin/Ap-ComputerScience/README.md

 1. You are currently in what is known as a resporitory.
 It is a folder that houses all the code we have written

 2. Our resporitory is broken up in branches which sort them into categories, current branches include setup, master (contains everything), strings and magpie.
-To change branches go to the create/change branch, it's in the top rightish left corner.
+To change branches go to the create/change branch, it's in the top leftish left corner.

 3. To access a file just click on it.
 The gray text to the right of it is a description of whatever the last editor did on the file.
 Please update it if you edit code.